HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 dxclient livesync pull-theme [options]
 ```

-Use this command to sync WCM Design Library from local to DX server and then watch for succeeding changes which will immediately reflect in the DX Server:
+Use this command to sync a local WCM Design Library with the DX server.
+Succeeding changes are immediately reflected in the DX Server:

 ```bash
 dxclient livesync push-wcm-design-library [options]
 ```

-Use this command to download the WCM Design Library files from DX Server in preparation for [`livesync push-wcm-design-library`](../dxclient/dxclient_artifact_types/livesync.md#livesync-push-wcm-design-library):
+Use this command to download the WCM Design Library files from the DX Server in preparation for [`livesync push-wcm-design-library`](../dxclient/dxclient_artifact_types/livesync.md#livesync-push-wcm-design-library):

 ```bash
 dxclient livesync pull-wcm-design-library [options]